-1. Use a killer job title.
+Use a killer job title.

-2. Add an emotive introduction.
+Add an emotive introduction.

 This is a single paragraph that gives three to five details applicants will find most exciting about the job.
-It is similar to the lede that newspapers use to hook you into reading the full article.
+It is similar to the lead that newspapers use to hook you into reading the full article.

-3. Tell your company story.
+Tell your company story.

-4. Really sell the position.
+Really sell the position.

 Push your location.

 Moving is an obstacle to anyone considering your job that doesn’t live in your region.
 If you want to attract people from other places, sell applicants on the location.
 Give them details about schools, activities, crime rates, things to do, etc.

-6. Repeat why they should apply.
+Repeat why they should apply.

-7. Spell out the application process.
+Spell out the application process.

-8. Have other people read it.
+Have other people read it.

 Treat this job post writing exercise just as you would any other important piece of company marketing.
 Get multiple people to read it and provide you with honest feedback.
 Make sure you have fixed any errors before you post the job to hundreds of job boards.

-9. Improve your email responses.
+Improve your email responses.

 Look at all the emails that you send to candidates at each step of the hiring process.
 Pick them apart and ensure they are clear, personal, and continue to sell the candidate on the role at every step.
-A poor first response to a candidate application will undo all the good work you did in the job post getting them to apply.
+A poor first response to a candidate's application will undo all the good work you did in the job post by getting them to apply.